qbi11y/update-carbon/README.md

 # Update [Carbon Design Kit](http://www.carbondesignsystem.com/)
-Maximize your workflow by automatically updating the Carbon toolkit.
+**Note** If you currently have the Sketch libray file loaded, you will need to unload the Sketch library file before moving forward.<br>

 No need to constantly check for and download the latest version of the Carbon Design Kit.
-Each time you log into your machine, as well on a regular interval, your computer will check for updates to the Carbon Design Kit.
-If updates are found they will automatically be downloaded to your computer.
-If you have loaded the Carbon Design Kit library into your sketch files you should see a notification about updates in the upper right hand corner of your Sketch file.
+Each time you log into your machine, your computer will check for updates to the Carbon Design Kit.
+If the Sketch library is updated you will see a notification about updates in the upper right hand corner of your Sketch file.

-**Note** If you currently download the Carbon Design Kit Sketch file yourself this will not work.
-You will need to clone the Carbon Design Kit repo for the automation to work properly.

-## Prerequistes
+## Prerequisites
 * git command line tool<br/>

 **Do I have git command line tool installed?**<br/>
-Open your terminal, and type `git --version`.
-If a version is not returned you will need to install git tools.<br/>
+Open your terminal (CMD + Space start typing 'terminal'), and type `git --version`.
+If a version is not returned you will need to install git tools.
+If you get a modal asking if you want to download Xcode developer tools, say yes and follow the installation prompts.<br/>
 If a version is returned skip to 'Install Update Carbon'<br>

 **How to install git**<br/>
-Paste the following into your terminal:<br/> `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`<br/>
+Paste the following into your terminal:<br/> `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`<br/>Follow all prompts and wait for the terminal prompt before you continue, this could take minute or two.<br>
 **Paste the following into your terminal:** `brew update` <br/>
 **Paste the following into your terminal:** `brew install git`<br/>
 **Paste the following into your terminal:** `git --version`<br/>